busstoptaktik/geodesy/ruminations/010-rumination.md

 The text is long, and the subject both sprawling and convoluted.
 But the gist of it is, that:

 - The original conceptual model leading to 19111 was mostly in disagreement with the common geodetic world view.
 But it was simple and sufficient as long as metre-level absolute accuracy was acceptable
-- As accuracy requirements grew, this non-geodetic conceptual model was not feasible anymore, and the model had to get into closer agreement with modern geodesy
+- As accuracy requirements grew, this non-geodetic conceptual model was not feasible anymore, and the model, in its 19111 incarnation, is in closer agreement with common geodetic world views
-- The 2019 edition of 19111 has come a long way, but there is still more work worth doing
+- Hence, 19111 has come a long way, but there is still more work worth doing
 - Also, a number of concepts are still either too vaguely or too restrictively defined, and hence should be revised

-**Also note that** while some of the changes proposed may seem extensive at first glance, they are actually rather clarifications than substantial changes.
+**Note that** while some of the changes proposed may seem extensive at first glance, they are actually rather clarifications than substantial changes.
 The aim is to support communication with end users and developers, through better alignment between geomatics and geodesy.
 The changes should require minor-to-no changes to software implementations of the standard.

 ## Introduction